Janice M. Morse: Recognition

 Morse has been given lifetime achievement awards from the International Congress on Qualitative Inquiry (2011) and the International Institute for Qualitative Methodology (2019).
 She received the Episteme Award, Sigma Theta Tau, 1997.
 She was an inaugural inductee of Sigma Theta Tau International's Nurse Researcher Hall of Fame.
 She is a fellow of the American Academy of Nursing, American Anthropological Association, Society for Applied Anthropology, and Canadian Academy of Health Sciences.
 Morse has honorary doctorates from University of Laval, Athabasca University (Canada) and University of Newcastle (Australia).
 She received the International Nursing Research Award from the American Nursing Association Council of Nurse Researcher in 1991.
+Morse's citations were ranked, by AD Scientific Index 2023, in the top 2% of all scientists worldwide and ranked 2nd in the Nursing and Midwifery category in North America.